lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

 }
 ```

-### Feed the data
+### Feed the Data

-Here we create a python program to send image data to the openvino_demo topic to be processed by the rule.
+Here we create a Python program to send image data to the `openvino_demo` topic and to be processed by the rule.
 Users can get the full code [here](https://github.com/lf-edge/ekuiper/blob/master/docs/resources/openvinoProject.zip)

 ```python